terrytang0905/TT_Tech_Space/blogs/2017-02-11-greenplum-arch-design-note.md

 ##### About Greenplum Query Processing

+Most database operations—such as table scans, joins, aggregations, and sorts—execute across all segments in parallel.
+Each operation is performed on a segment database independent of the data stored in the other segment databases.

 _Understanding Query Planning and Dispatch_

 The master receives, parses, and optimizes the query.
 The resulting query plan is either parallel or targeted.
 The master dispatches parallel query plans to all segments